 His search finally ended at a location on the Zaria plains, in Kaduna, roughly in the middle of the Northern region.
 Not only was Kaduna centrally located and much more accessible than Zungeru, but the Zaria plains in which it was located were well served by two major tributaries of the Rivers Niger.
 The River Kaduna, which gave the settlement its name, and River Gurara.

 No sooner had Lord Lugard settled down in Kaduna as regional capital in 1912, that he began to plan for it as Nigeria’s capital, ahead of the amalgamation of the Northern and Southern Protectorates in 1914.

-This followed his promotion that same year as the Governor-General of an amalgamated Nigeria and in his speech, according to the recommendation of the Colonial Office, Lugard announced Lagos as the capital of Nigeria.
+This followed his promotion that same year as the Governor-General of an amalgamated Nigeria and in his speech, according to the recommendation of the Colonial Office, Lugard announced Lagos (not Calabar) as the capital of Nigeria.